jpetays/StartUnityBuild/README.md

 ## Simple Build System for UNITY

-This is Simple (wizard-like) Build System for UNITY applications _(works on Windows platform)_.
+This is Simple (wizard-like) Production Build System for UNITY applications _(works on Windows platform)_.

 ![image](https://github.com/jpetays/StartUnityBuild/blob/main/etc/images/readme_pic01.gif)

-'Simple' means that is simple to use after it has been setup and configured properly :-)
+'Simple' means that is simple to use after it has been setup and configured properly 😊

 Just press 'buttons' **① - ② - ③ - ④ - ⑤** and you are done in no time.